Peace in Ireland threatened by a 12-day ‘spiral of violence’

-The celebration of the XXIII anniversary of the Good Friday Peace Agreement had a disturbing factor yesterday: it brought back the old and tragic images of burning cars and clashes between protesters wearing ski masks and the Police in the historic streets of Belfast.
-A few scenes enough to air worry and the alarm, such as the one that led the Irish Prime Minister on Saturday to warn of the real danger of a “spiral” of violence that threatens peace in Northern Ireland.
+The celebration of the XXIII anniversary of the Good Friday Peace Agreement had a disturbing factor this Saturday: recovered the old and tragic images of burning cars and clashes between communities and of protesters wearing ski masks with Police in the historic streets of Belfast.
+Enough scenes to air concern and alarm, such as the one that led Prime Minister Micheál Martin to warn of the real danger of a “spiral” of violence threatening peace in Northern Ireland.

-With Friday night, there are already a dozen days of riots that occurred in the shelter of the discontent with the ‘brexit’ and the feeling that Northern Ireland loses a lot, as a territory, as an economic agent and, therefore, socially, with this process carried out between London and the European Union.
-Fourteen policemen were injured in the altercations.
-Already 88 officers have been injured since the first night, which alarms the Dublin and London authorities.
-In fact, Boris Johnson’s own government was impressed this week by the appearance of the demonstrations amid constant calls for calm, which have not yielded any results.
+With that of this Saturday, there are already a dozen early mornings of riots sheltered by discontent with the ‘Brexit’ and the feeling that Northern Ireland loses a lot, as a territory, as an economic agent and, therefore, socially, with this process.
+Fourteen policemen were injured.
+Are already 88 officers injured from the first night, which alarmed the Dublin and London authorities.
+Boris Johnson’s government itself was impressed this week by the nature of the demonstrations amid constant calls for calm.

-Until a few days ago, the protests took place mainly in the streets inhabited by unionists with a Protestant majority, where the feeling of betrayal by the Brexit protocol is higher, in addition to the discomfort caused by a decision of the Northern Irish Prosecutor’s Office of not to charge several Sinn Féin leaders who attended the funeral of a colleague in June in violation of the official security regulations against the coronavirus.
+Until a few days ago, the protests took place mainly in the unionist streets of Protestant majority, where the feeling of betrayal by the ‘Brexit’ protocol is higher, in addition to the discomfort caused by a decision of the Northern Irish Prosecutor’s Office not to impute a score of Sinn Féin leaders who attended the funeral of a colleague in June violating the rules against the coronavirus.
 But gradually it has been extended to the areas of republican dominion.

-The incidents on Saturday and Friday between the two communities centered on the Republican neighborhood of New Lodge and the unionist area of Coleraine in Belfast, although there were clashes in other locations.
-They all resulted in the burning vehicles and garbage containers.
-Protesters clashed with security forces in some areas, throwing bottles and cobblestones at them or spraying them with self-defense sprays.
+The latest incidents focused on the Republican neighborhood of New Lodge and the unionist area of Coleraine in Belfast, although there were clashes in other locations.
+All of this resulted in the burning vehicles and garbage containers.
+The protesters clashed with the security forces, who threw bottles and cobblestones or sprayed them with self-defense sprays.

-However, the confrontations that occurred in the early hours of Saturday were less intense in relation to the previous days.
-Some sources consider that this fact may be influenced by the already prolonged duration of the conflicts.
-But the Unionists’ call to avoid all manner of protests by “I respect the queen and the royal family” after knowing the death of Elizabeth II’s husband, Prince Felipe, at the age of 99.
+However, the confrontations were less intense in relation to the previous days.
+Some sources consider that the already prolonged duration of conflicts may influence.
+But it also seemed to supply effect the call of the unionists to avoid all kinds of protests out of “respect for the queen and the royal family” after knowing the death of Elizabeth II’s husband, Prince Felipe.

-The fact is that, for many citizens of Ulster, the altercations have refreshed images of a dramatic past.
-And more yesterday, in which the 23rd anniversary of the Good Friday Agreement, which ended in 1998 the bloody conflict between Catholic Republicans and Protestant Unionists in Ireland.
-More than 3,000 people died between the 1970s and 1990s.

 .